 Royal Recreation Trail access and park restoration

-The Royal Recreation Trail in Eramosa River Park will be closed from Waterworks Place to Victoria Road from fall 2017 until late spring 2018.
+The Royal Recreation Trail in Eramosa River Park will be closed from Waterworks Place to Victoria Road from fall 2017 until December 2019.

 Restoration of parklands along the construction route will include planting new trees to replace those lost or removed as part of construction activity.